conoroshea1996/elderJsTest/src/routes/blog/interviewing-101.md

 ---
-title: "Interviewing 101"
+title: 'Interviewing 101'
-date: "2018-08-15"
+date: '2018-08-15'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "interviewing-101"
+slug: 'interviewing-101'
-seoTitle: "Interviewing Tool with HireHive Recruitment Software"
+seoTitle: 'Interviewing Tool with HireHive Recruitment Software'
-seoDescription: "This month we released an update to our interviewing tool in HireHive and it got us thinking about all the interviews we’ve had ourselves."
+seoDescription: 'This month we released an update to our interviewing tool in HireHive and it got us thinking about all the interviews we’ve had ourselves.'
-author: "Siobhan-Hasner"
+author: 'Siobhan-Hasner'
-coverImage: "/images/prince-abid-653908-unsplash.jpg"
+coverImage: '/images/prince-abid-653908-unsplash.jpg'
 ---

 This month we released an update to our interviewing tool in HireHive.
 It got us thinking about all the interviews we’ve had ourselves at various companies and also the interviews that have taken place at HireHive.